When weighing up a whole-home cooling system, it’s easy to get stuck between a ductless mini-split system, or traditional central air conditioning.

 Unsure exactly how those mysterious wall boxes cool our rooms?
 Check out our detailed guide to how mini-split air conditioners work.
 It’s got full descriptions and with illustrations of how central and ductless air conditioning systems work.

-Pros & Cons of Mini-Split & Central Air Conditioning
+Pros & Cons of Ductless & Central Air Conditioning

-To give a quick overview, sometimes the simplest way is best.
-I’ve researched and written just about every pro and con there is for both systems in the table below.
+To give a quick overview, I’ve covered just about every pro and con there is for both systems in the tables below.